 Table S2: Best fit parameter estimates for participants in Experiment 1b. α is the learning rate, λ is the eligibility trace decay, β is the softmax temperature, wMFG is the relative weight of the model-free goal controller, and wMB is the relative weight of the model-based controller.
-Also shown are negative log likelihoods and McFadden pseudo-R2 values (CITE), a rough measure of the variance explained by the model.
+Also shown are negative log likelihoods and McFadden pseudo-R2 values (CITE), an approximate measure of the proportion of variance explained by the model.

 In order to determine whether the model-free goal learning mechanism explained enough participant data to justify inclusion in our model, we performed Bayesian model comparison, comparing our model to a null model with wMFG set to zero.
 By allowing a weighted mixture of the two considered alternative models, a hierarchical model-based controller and a flat model-free controller, this null model accommodates participants who are entirely model-based, entirely model-free, or any mixture thereof.